manyLizards/Game/README.md

 # Game
 So far, this is a simple catch the falling objects game with simple shapes.
 Currently working on a way for users to play without having to download anything.
-For now, if you'd like to play, you have to download a couple things to play.
+For now, if you'd like to play, you'll have to download a couple things.

 ## Step 1: Install Python
 Download and install Python from the [official Python website](https://www.python.org/downloads/)